 It is important to match the internal diameter of the flue with the outlet on the appliance.
 It should never be less than the outlet diameter of the appliance.
 The appliance manufacturer's chimney sizing recommendations should always be followed.

-In accordance with the current version of Document J free-standing stoves, boilers and cookers up to a maximum of 20KW, that are not in a fireplace recess, the minimum flue size is 125mm round or square if the appliance has passed the DEFRA requirements for smokless zones and 150mm if this is not the case.
+For free-standing stoves, boilers and cookers up to a maximum of 20KW, that are not in a fireplace recess, the minimum flue size is 125mm round or square if the appliance has passed the DEFRA requirements for smokless zones and 150mm if this is not the case.